 The Nuffield Department of Population Health (NDPH) brings together over 500 staff from world leading research groups, with around 100 students on taught Master’s and Doctoral programmes.
 We conduct large-scale epidemiological studies and clinical trials in China, Mexico, India, Russia, in addition to the UK and other developed countries.
 These studies provide reliable evidence on the burden and determinants of the major causes of premature death.
 Our research has a global span and impact, with collaborations from more than 50 countries, and our students and researchers work on several of the world’s largest and most detailed observational epidemiological studies such as UK Biobank, China Kadoorie Biobank and the Million Women Study.

-Our research programmes provide training in all aspects of population health research, from statistics and epidemiology, health economics, health services research, health policy and promotion, and ethics.
-We are advertising more than 25 project titles for 2017 entry.
+Our research programmes provide training in all aspects of population health research, from statistics and epidemiology to health economics, health services research, health policy and promotion, and ethics.
+We are advertising more than 30 project titles for 2019 entry.
 Candidates may also submit their own research proposal for consideration.

 Our student-led Research Student Group arranges a wide range of activities outside the day to day research work our students undertake, from social events to seminars and journal clubs.
 Our students are also invited to a wide range of Departmental events and groups, including our Early Career Researchers Network.